AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 What Is "match"
 -----------------

-- :rust:`match` compares a value against a set of patterns
+- Compares a value against a set of patterns

-- Exactly one pattern must match
+- At least one pattern must match

+   - Only one match is allowed
+   - First one wins!

-- The selected arm determines the result
+- Selected arm determines the result

 .. note::

-   :rust:`match` is an expression, not a statement.
+   :rust:`match` is an expression, not a statement

 --------------------------
 "match" as an Expression